Pronoy-2003/sql-data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---

+## 👤 About Me

+Hi!
+I'm **Pronoy Pryunkush Sonowal**, a data enthusiast focused on building practical projects in **Data Analytics, Data Engineering, SQL, Data Warehousing, and Business Intelligence**.

+This project was developed to demonstrate an end-to-end data analytics workflow, from an operational database through data warehousing, transformation, exploratory analysis, and Power BI reporting.